abrarhamzah/FIT-2086-Data-Analysis-Modeling/README.md

 - Examine the principle of maximum likelihood
 - Evaluate the performance of estimator
 - Calculate confidence intervals
-- Able to fit and analyse models
+- Able to analyse regression datasets
+- Able to perform hypothesis testing